lguy/course-microbial-genomics/episodes/quality-control.Rmd

 ![](fig/var_calling_workflow_qc.png){alt='Quality control workflow'}

+You've already seen that part, but repetition doesn't hurt.
+If you feel that it's anyway unnecessary, move on to the next part.

 ### Details on the FASTQ format

 Although it looks complicated (and it is), it's easy to understand the